JPvRiel/docker-rsyslog/README.md

 rsyslog appears to use GNU TLS and TLS libraries in ways which don't readily allow TLS client authentication to be optionally set.
 Recent versions of rsyslog are beginning to add openssl support, but it was still "beta" at the time of testing.

-For `imtcp`, TLS settings apply globally to all inputs via a stream driver conifg.
+For `imtcp`, TLS settings apply globally to all inputs via a stream driver config.

 For `imrelp`: